 “Photography As ART” script shows how James creates his art using only light, camera, and optics, in addition to considerable logistical planning, technical experimentation, patience and dedication.

-The Shenandoah photograph was taken in Vineyard Haven Harbor along the Vineyard Sound, which has a long seafaring history that has been well recorded since the area’s discovery by Italian explorer Verrazano.
+The FIGUREHEAD photograph was taken in Vineyard Haven Harbor along the Vineyard Sound, which has a long seafaring history that has been well recorded since the area’s discovery by Italian explorer Verrazano.
 It was by British invasion fleets during the Revolutionary War, merchant and whaling ships, and is the graveyard to thousands of ships lost in storms.

 Image 22, 23, 24 of beautiful figurehead examples are shown in pans, tilts, and overall.